 Often referred to as “Meals on Wheels,” the home-delivered meals program brings you a meal, if you cannot leave your home.
 Friendly, caring volunteers or staff also check on you when they stop by with your meal.

 What programs and services are available related to Home Delivered Meals?

 - Meals: A balanced meal with 1/3 of your daily nutrients.

 - Social contact: A brief, social contact.

-- Home visits: A program assessment and help with finding services, if needed.
+- Home visits: A program assessment and helps with finding services if needed.